2100 Pacific Avenue, Atlantic City, NJ 08401 NJBIA Event Team Email

 Debra serve as Co-Chair of Archer’s Personnel Committee and is a member of the firm’s Diversity Committee.
 She is also a founding member and Co-Chair for the Archer & Greiner Women Lawyer’s Network.

 Brenda Ross-Dulan is the Founder and Managing Principal of The Ross-Dulan Group, a boutique strategy consulting firm designed to transform companies by transforming decision-makers.
-She leverages more than 25 years of experience in the ever-changing financial services industry, to help executives successfully navigate through periods of challenge and change to realize strong, immediate, and sustained results.
+She leverages more than 25 years of experience in the financial services industry to help CEOs and executives across the US solve their toughest business challenges.

-Prior to launching her consulting practice, Ms. Ross-Dulan was selected to lead the M&A integration of the Southern New Jersey Region of Wachovia and Wells Fargo – noted as the largest merger in the banking industry.
-She served as President of the consumer banking group for half of the State of New Jersey, overseeing more than $12 billion in deposits, $5 billion in loans while managing 1,700 employees.
-In this role, she was responsible for balance sheet and P&L management, performance planning, risk management, operational integrity, distribution strategies and community investments.
-Moreover, Ms. Ross-Dulan was charged with strategically integrating the consumer banking segment with other business segments, including mortgage, investments, and consumer products, to grow market share and profitability.
+Prior to launching her consulting practice, Ms. Ross-Dulan led the merger of Wachovia and Wells Fargo – noted as the largest merger in the banking industry.
+She served as President of the consumer banking group for Southern New Jersey, overseeing more than $12 billion in deposits, $5 billion in loans while managing 1,700 employees.
 Her region’s revenues exceeded $500 million annually and her region was recognized as one of the best places to work in New Jersey.

-Her financial services experience includes corporate banking, construction financing for commercial real estate developers, and community development and investment.
-Driven by her personal mission to continue to make a difference in the lives of others, she leveraged the new opportunity zone legislation, to establish the RD Capital Partners.
+Driven by her personal mission to continue to make a difference in the lives of others, Ms. Ross-Dulan leveraged her experience in corporate and real estate banking as well as community development to establish RD Capital Partners.
 The firm seeks to demonstrate that investments in underserved markets can be both transformative and profitable for local stakeholders and investors.

 Ms. Ross-Dulan holds a BBA from Howard University in Washington, D.C., and an MBA from the Anderson School of Management at UCLA.